 You will likely need to wear a cast or walking boot for 6 to 8 weeks to allow the Jones fracture time to heal.
 Because of the location of the fracture, it can sometimes be difficult to heal.
 The risk of re-injury is relatively high, so your orthopedic surgeon will be able to advise you on recovery time for your specific injury.

 Do I Need Surgery for a Jones Fracture?

-When athletes suffer a Jones fracture, the recommended treatment is usually surgery.
+When athletes suffer a Jones fracture, the recommended treatment is usually an ankle arthroscopic surgery.
 During surgery, a small incision will be made, and a screw, rod, or plate will be inserted through the site of the fracture, squeezing the ends of the fracture together.

 Occasionally, a bone graft may be necessary, if the person has experienced repeated fractures.

 What is the Average Jones Fracture Healing Time?

 With nonsurgical treatment, a Jones Fracture may take up to 12 weeks to heal, though the average recovery time is more like 6 to 8 weeks.

 With a surgical approach, a person who has suffered a Jones fracture can expect a return to all activities in about 4 months.
 A doctor will likely recommend physical therapy to strengthen the muscles and ligaments of the foot during this time.
 If the fracture required bone grafting during treatment, recovery time could be significantly longer, sometimes taking up to 6 or 8 months.